Woodley Park Community Issues: The JBG/Marriott Project

 On June 24, JBG filed two PUD applications.
 The first asks for permission to construct a large (220,000 sq.ft.) residential building in the green space along Woodley Road.
 The second contemplates demolishing the hotel and replacing it with five residential buildings.
 The construction schedule JBG proposes for this second phase would extend into the 2040's.

-The applications have been referred to the Office of Planning, which will submit a report to the Zoning Commission and make a recommendation as to whether the Commission should consider the applications (set them down for hearings).
+The applications were referred to the Office of Planning, which was to submit a report to the Zoning Commission and make a recommendation as to whether the Commission should consider the applications (set them down for hearings).
 Under the new zoning code, ANCs may also make a setdown recommendation to the Commission.
 ANC3C submitted its report, making a strong case aganst setdown.
+WPCA also opposedd setdown.

 Want to Learn More?